jmos1010/TwitterClone/README.md

 # TwitterClone

 This project was started as a way of learning new iOS development concepts.
-It was created by following Udemy course.
+It was created by following a Udemy course.

 ## Description